Skip to main content

 I had a fantastic opportunity to participate in Roundhay Open Studios at St Edmunds church as a guest artist during the early May bank holiday in 2025.
 The chance to talk to so many visitors about my work was very insightful.

 I outlined my restrictive (and often frustrating) process using hand construction methods along with the materials I find i.e., no nails, glue, paint or screws to bring elements together or paint for that matter.
 When I talked about wrapping, binding, wedging, stitching, weaving and knotting people started to engage with each piece on a much deeper level connecting directly with the materials and exploring their history.
-I thought my process was clear to see but obviously not so very helpful feedback.

-“Art to sit and dream with”
+“Art to sit and dream with.”

-“Inspirational, wholesome and therapeutic – love this approach”
+“Inspirational, wholesome and therapeutic – love this approach.”

-“Very inspiring, I'm going to get creative again”
+“Very inspiring, I'm going to get creative again.”

 Shopping Cart